jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Communicate your plans about changes on the website clearly & in advance
-* Announce any planned changes on your website in advance, inform the users about what is going to change and when the changes are going to ## implemented.
+* Announce any planned changes on your website in advance, inform the users about what is going to change and when the changes are going to be implemented.
 * Change disorientates users.
-Users feel lost and frustrated when the websites that they like and use change frequently or unexpectedly.
+Users can feel lost and frustrated when the websites that they like and use change frequently or unexpectedly.